genomicsclass/leanpub/manuscript/eda_with_pca.md

 data(GSE5859)
 ```

-We start by exploring the sample correlation matrix and noting that
-one pair has a correlation of 1.
-This must mean that the same sample was uploaded twice to the public repository but given different names.
+We start by exploring the sample correlation matrix and noting that one pair has a correlation of 1.
+This must mean that the same sample was uploaded twice to the public repository, but given different names.
 The following code identifies this sample and removes it.

 ```r
 cors <- cor(exprs(e))